 - recognition of revenue and profit from construction contracts

 - valuation of investment properties

 - impairment on receivables

-- impairment test of goodwill

 - impairment on property, plant and equipment

 - share-based payments

 - depreciation

 - income tax

 2. Significant accounting policies

 The accounting policies set out below have been applied consistently to the periods presented in these financial statements and have been applied consistently by Group entities, unless otherwise stated.